apify/actor-whitepaper/README.md

   added to `maxProfileCount` field which limits the maximum number of profiles to scrape.
   Note that the actor doesn't know in advance how many profiles it will be able to fetch, hence the pricing needs to be set on the maximum, and the cost charged dynamically on the fly.
+- Shall we create another actor status `CREDITS_EXCEEDED` instead of `FAILED` ?
+  That could provide for better UX.